3dcitydb/importer-exporter/resources/doc/README.txt

 !impexp.name! v!impexp.version!

-  This software is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENSE.txt file for more details.
+  This software is free software and is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+  See the License for the specific language governing permissions and limitations under the License.

 0. Index